 It is important that assessment of the circumstances caused by the war in the analysed decisions gave impetus to develop the standards of prosecutorial activity.
 As an example, it is necessary to cite the position formulated in one of the decisions of the Qualification and Disciplinary Commission on Public Prosecutors: "Complying with the requirements to prevent illegal non-official relations and prohibition of the actions that may cast doubt on the objectivity, impartiality and independence of the prosecutor, on the integrity and incorruptibility of the bodies of the Prosecutor's Office, and even in favour of the enemy in wartime conditions, is obvious and mandatory, and violation of such requirements cannot be justified by any circumstances.
 Such behaviour undermines the authority of the prosecutor, Prosecutor's Office, and the state as a whole, because prosecutors represent the state when exercising their powers.
 Such actions in wartime in favour of the occupier may result in growing dissatisfaction of the society with the actions of the authorities, provoking social conflicts.
-Committed specified disciplinary offences by the prosecutor's Office and cannot result in imposition of a less stringent penalty than dismissal from the position in the Prosecutor's Office"37.
+Committed specified disciplinary offences by the prosecutor are incompatible with further holding by this prosecutor of any position in the Prosecutor's Office and cannot result in imposition of a less stringent penalty than dismissal from the position in the Prosecutor's Office.